RezaZeraatkar/admin-ecommerce-react/README.md

 npm run seed
 ```

-2. Open another terminal window, navigate to the root folder, and run the following commands to install the necessary packages and start the development server:
+2. Open another terminal window, navigate to the root folder (cd ../), and run the following commands to install the necessary packages and start the development server:

 ```bash
 cd ..